gvisco/potato/README.md

 Potato uses Markov Chains to build a model and predict the occurrence of a line in the file.

 More info on Markov Chains can be found on [Wikipedia](https://en.wikipedia.org/wiki/Markov_chain).
-A graphical explaination of Markov Chains models can be found [here](http://setosa.io/blog/2014/07/26/markov-chains/).
+A nice graphical explaination of Markov Chains models can be found [here](http://setosa.io/blog/2014/07/26/markov-chains/).

 #### Markov Chain states
 To process a log line, it's necessary to map it to a corresponding state of the Markov Chain.